-90. Senate Bill 6 carves up Dallas and Tarrant Counties, the core of the diverse Dallas- Fort Worth metropolitan area, among nine extraordinarily convoluted congressional districts.
-Nonwhite voters have a reasonable opportunity to elect their candidates of choice in just three of those districts: CD30, a predominantly Black district in southern Dallas County; CD32, a diverse coalition district in northwest Dallas County, and CD33, a bizarrely-shaped, predominantly Latino district that includes portions of Fort Worth and Downtown Dallas.
-Non-white voters elsewhere in the area are cracked among the other six districts, many of which combine diverse slices of the Dallas-Fort Worth metropolitan area with distant, predominantly-white rural counties.
+- Fort Worth metropolitan area, among nine extraordinarily convoluted congressional districts.
+Non-white voters have a reasonable opportunity to elect their candidates of choice in just three of those districts: CD30, a predominantly Black district in southern Dallas County; CD32, a diverse coalition district in northwest Dallas County, and CD33, a bizarrely-shaped, predominantly Latino district that includes portions of Fort Worth and Downtown Dallas.
+Non-white voters elsewhere in the area are cracked among six predominantly rural districts in which such voters are unable to elect their candidates of choice.
+These districts are CD5, CD6, CD12, CD24, CD25, and CD26. - 130.
+Plaintiffs specifically challenge the configurations of Enacted CD25 and Enacted CD33, but remedying the problems with those districts would require changes to other districts in Dallas and Tarrant Counties.